Amishka-Sayyid/week2-assignment/README.md

     *Required*
     🎯 What requirements did you achieve?
-        didn't achieve much jusy managed to do the thuumbnail work my large image container doesn't work. i managed to add the alt text for the images for the accessability.
+        didn't achieve much jusy managed to do the thumbnail work my large image container doesn't work.(ps. after submission i managed to find the issue and changed it i was not passing the correct parameter as i was passing the whole array instead of only one clicked image data.) i managed to add the alt text for the images for the accessability.

     🎯 Were there any requirements or goals that you were unable to achieve? majority of them.
-    🎯 If so, what was it that you found difficult about these tasks? i feel like i need more practic3 on javascript .
+    🎯 If so, what was it that you found difficult about these tasks? i feel like i need more practice on javascript .

 _Optional_